[Opinion] Today's the day to declare Ukraine an EU candidate country

 A silly idea, you might say, now when Russia has just amputated parts of Ukraine's territory?
 When we are facing the possibility of a war between Ukraine and Russia?
 When our political leaders are haplessly searching for the right words to comment the next level of escalation, triggered by a reckless and irresponsible autocrat?

 On the contrary.
-It would be a historic chance, a step that would give the EU the chance to become again an agenda setter, rather just following, late and indecisive, a playbook set by others.
+It would be a historic chance, a step that would give the EU the chance to become again an agenda setter, rather just following, late and indecisively, a playbook set by others.

 Join EUobserver today